EMIR Reporting of the ‘Stock Split’ Corporate Event

 What is a Stock Split?

-Stock splits usually occur when a company’s share price has gone up to an extremely high value, where it may be viewed as being too expensive or unattainable to new investors entering the market.
-When this occurs, companies may increase the number of outstanding shares by dividing its existing shares into multiple new shares – the aim is to make the company’s shares more affordable and attractive.
+Stock splits typically occur when a company’s share price has risen to a level that may be perceived as too high or inaccessible for new investors entering into the market.
+To address this, a company may increase the number of its outstanding shares by dividing existing shares into multiple new ones.
+The primary objective is to make the share appear more affordable and appealing to a broader range of investors, while maintaining the company’s overall market value.

 Stock Split Example

-See below of an example of how a 2-for-1 split stock split occurs:
+See below for an example of how a 2-for-1 split stock split occurs:

 Are Stock Splits reportable under EMIR Refit?

-How are Corporate Events reported and steps to take before reporting?
+How are Corporate Events reported, and what steps should be taken before reporting?

 Ensure that you have the following information before completing the report:

-1. Determine what is the corporate event?
+1. Determine what the corporate event is.
 This could include stock splits, mergers, takeovers and insolvencies.

 2. What is the ‘Event Date’?
 That is, the date when the corporate event occurred.